cuba-platform/admin-tools-addon/README.md

 ### Creating a custom import processor

-To create a custom processor, the following steps have to be followed:
+To create a custom processor, the following steps should be taken:

 1. Create a class that implements the AutoImportProcessor interface
    ```java